Put-MasterThesis-TimeSeries-Sim/black-box-udf-timeseries-classification/README.md

 - 9.4_results_for_size_machine_learning_experiments.ipynb

-All of the results will be visible in 8.2, 9.3 and 9.4 notebooks and results csv are in *MachineLearing* directory.
+All of the results will be visible in 8.2, 9.3 and 9.4 notebooks and results csvs are in *MachineLearing* directory.
 Additionaly some graphs are saved in Plots directory.